klarna/kco_rest_php/docs/http_transport.md

 How to use SDK HTTP Transport
 ========================================================

-The SDK concept is based on using HTTP transport mechanism to send requests.
-The HTTP Transport is decoupled from the SDK architecture and uses just for sending HTTP requests.
+The SDK functionality relies on an "HTTP Transport" mechanism to handle HTTP communication (requests / responses).
+The mechanism is decoupled from the SDK implementation itself and allows for usage of different libraries that can handle the HTTP communication.

-This principle allows SDK the use a different mechanism and libraries to reach the destination.
 All the transports should be responsible to get the information to be send and return the result.
 There is no any SDK/Api Resources logic inside the transport.

 Previously the SDK used Guzzle HTTP library and it forces SDK users to use Composer.
 There was no ability to install the Guzzle library manually.
-Currently, there is a new CURL Transport, that allows to use PHP SDK without Composer and any other extra dependencies.
+Currently, there is a new cURL Transport, that allows to use the PHP SDK without Composer and any other extra dependencies.

 ## Basic Transport Usage